rafaeljusto/shelter/README.md

 building
 ========

-The Shelter project depends on the following packages:
+The Shelter project was developed using the [Go language](http://golang.org/) and it depends on the following Go packages:
 * code.google.com/p/go.net/idna
 * code.google.com/p/go.tools/cmd/cover
 * github.com/miekg/dns